 Notice that the -j 1 option is always generated.
-We can increase the build concurrency by setting the $max\concurrency$ attribute.
-Finally, we may even use a custom Makefile by setting the Make attribute:
+We can increase the build concurrency by setting the max\concurrency attribute.
+Finally, we may even use a custom Makefile by setting the makefile attribute:

 '''

 self.build_system.max_concurrency = 4

 self.build_system.makefile = 'Makefile_custom'

 '''